Training Catalog

 This two-part case study examines the investigation and prosecution of the fatal abuse of 7-week-old Baby Owyn.
 Participants explore MDT timeline-building, charging and pretrial decisions, and trial strategy for complex medical evidence, nonverbal victims, and accelerated jury trials.

-This in-depth case study examines the investigation and prosecution of David J. VonBergen, spanning a NCMEC cybertip, dark web activity, hands-on abuse, reluctant disclosures, and complex evidentiary and legal issues.
+This in-depth case study examines the investigation and prosecution of David J. VonBergen, spanning dark web activity, hands-on abuse, reluctant disclosures, and complex evidentiary and legal issues.
 Presented by the investigative and prosecutorial team, the session explores digital evidence strategy, pretrial motions, sentencing, and the generational abuse tied to his father’s crimes.

-Normal to be Normal: Understanding Medical Evidence in Child Sexual Abuse Cases
+Demystifying Medical Evidence in Sexual Abuse Cases

 This workshop focuses on presenting pediatric sexual assault exams—especially “normal” findings—as powerful corroboration in child sexual abuse trials.
 Participants learn to prepare and use medical experts to clearly explain anatomy, exam results, and penetration elements in ways juries understand.